-With nearly 50 million housing units likely to be built in coming years if Africa is to meet its current housing deficit, demand for paints and coatings, ceramic surfaces, wallpapers, wood flooring, marble, stone, bathroom furnishings, brick, sanitary ware and tile is likely to grow and so will the utilization of titanium dioxide.
+With nearly 50 million housing units likely to be built if Africa is to meet its current housing deficit, demand for paint and coatings, ceramic surfaces, wallpapers, wood flooring, marble, stone, bathroom furnishings, brick, sanitary ware and tile is likely to grow and so will the utilization of titanium dioxide.

-In Nigeria alone, it is estimated $800,000 is spent every year on ceramic, kitchen, bathroom, sanitary, marble, and stone products according to Elan Expo, which organized the Ceramica West Africa 2019.
+In Nigeria alone, an estimated $800,000 is spent every year on ceramic, kitchen, bathroom, sanitary, marble and stone products according to Elan Expo, which organized the Ceramica West Africa 2019.

 Growth of the ceramic industry globally has been credited for driving the rising use of titanium dioxide despite emerging market and environmental issues around the production and continued use of the chemical, which is also a popular ingredient in the making of products such as plastic, paper and pharmaceuticals.

-But with the cost of titanium dioxide having more than tripled in the last eight years, what options are available to ensure manufacture of high quality paint and coatings products to support the anticipated urban infrastructure and housing boom in Africa?
+But with the cost of titanium dioxide having more than tripled in the last eight years, what options are available to ensure the manufacture of high-quality paint and coatings products to support the anticipated urban infrastructure and housing boom in Africa?

-“The market of cheap and plentiful titanium dioxide is clearly over and there is every indication that over the medium- and long-term TiO2 prices will climb further and production facilities will be put under continuing close scrutiny, which adds up to a revival of interest in white mineral extenders that can be used as partial replacement for TiO2,” said Andrew Pleeth, who spoke at the EACC on behalf of China Mineral Processing, which for more than three decades has been producing Snowhite and Snowpaque, high white fine particle size structured calcined kaolins used as extenders in the paints and coatings industry.
+“The market of cheap and plentiful titanium dioxide is clearly over and there is every indication that over the medium and long term TiO2 prices will climb further and production facilities will be put under continuing close scrutiny, which adds up to a revival of interest in white mineral extenders that can be used as partial replacement for TiO2,” said Andrew Pleeth, who spoke at the EACC on behalf of China Mineral Processing, which for more than three decades has been producing Snowhite and Snowpaque, high white fine particle-sized structured calcined kaolins used as extenders in the paints and coatings industry.

-He said TiO2 use, which some analysts separately predict will experience a compound annual growth rate of more than four percent by 2023, “is due primarily to its important physical characteristics which are high refractive index, high opacity, chemical inertness and high brightness.”
+The use of TiO2, which some analysts separately predict will experience a compound annual growth rate of more than four percent by 2023, “is due primarily to its important physical characteristics which are high refractive index, high opacity, chemical inertness and high brightness,” he said.

-In fact, Pleeth said paint and coating manufacturers have previously explored alternative fillers and extenders to mitigate TiO2 supply shortages, which in the past pushed up the price of the chemical, but they found out not all alternatives meant to match the standard TiO2 extension “are pure white, and even those that have good whiteness still cannot match TiO2 for opacity or hiding power.”
+In fact, Pleeth said paint and coating manufacturers have previously explored alternative fillers and extenders to mitigate TiO2 supply shortages, which in the past pushed up the price of the chemical.
+But they found out not all alternatives meant to match the standard TiO2 extension “are pure white, and even those that have good whiteness still cannot match TiO2 for opacity or hiding power,” he said.

-“Two properties appear paramount when considering alternatives to standard TiO2: opacity and color,” he said.
+“Two properties appear paramount when considering alternatives to standard TiO2; opacity and color,” he added.

 He told EACC participants it is TiO2’s opacity and hiding power that attracts paint and coating manufacturers to it.
-Pleeth said the opacity has “light-scattering ability of a pigment” which is characterized by refractive index, particle size and particle-size distribution.
+Pleeth said the opacity has “the light-scattering ability of a pigment” which is characterized by refractive index, particle size and particle-

 In decorative paint, Pleeth said, opacity is “the ability of the paint film to prevent light from interacting with the substrate and is achieved when all incident light is reflected back i.e. scattered or absorbed.”

-“Light scattering occurs when light changes direction by refraction or diffraction,” he explained.
+“Light scattering occurs when light changes direction by refraction or diffraction.”

-Two of the known ways that opacity can be achieved is through the high refractive index with the use of TiO2 and dry hiding that comes from the air voids, per Pleeth.
+Two of the known ways that opacity can be achieved is through the high refractive index with the use of TiO2 and Dry hiding that comes from the air voids, he added.

 High refractive index, Pleeth said, “Is an important mechanism in decorative paints and it provides good wet and dry opacity but is expensive” although some fillers/extenders can be utilized to improve the opacity and allow some reduction in the amount of TiO2 used, hence mitigate the high cost of the final product.

-Dry hiding on the other hand “is also an important mechanism but for high PVC paints but which can also be achieved at a lesser cost with the use of certain fillers/extenders.”
+Dry hiding on the other hand “is also an important mechanism but for high PVC paints but which can also be achieved at a lesser cost with the use of certain fillers/extenders,” Pleeth said.